-I created an all-natural DIY feminine wash (or homemade douche) because though some name brands claim to be all-natural, upon closer examination this wasn’t really the case.
-This homemade douche is natural, simple, and it works!
+This is an all-natural DIY feminine wash (homemade douche).
+Some name brands claim to be all-natural, but upon closer examination, this wasn’t really true.

 Safe Ingredients for a DIY Feminine Wash